warpme/minimyth2/README.md

   - stateless/stateful V4L2 Video decode (Amlogic VDEC, Rockchip HANTRO/RKVDEC, Allwinner CEDRUS and Bradcom RPIVID)
   - in-kernel IR remote decode for covering wide variety of supported IR remotes

-## What it is not
-MiniMyth2 is not just another Linux distro which is designed to install on PC hardware and to use as computer running various software.
-Target scenario with MiniMyth2 is small, disk-less dedicated appliance running MythTV Frontend (and practically only MythTV Frontend).